4 Setting Policy and Communicating Expectations

 Other Considerations

-• if you use a generative AI tool to help you with an assignment in any way, you must include a note at the bottom of your document that explains how you used the AI tool.
+• If you use a generative AI tool to help you with an assignment in any way, you must include a note at the bottom of your document that explains how you used the AI tool.
 Failing to note the ways that you used AI in your assignment could be considered an Academic Integrity breach.

-• here’s an example of how you can note your AI usage: I used ChatGPT to generate a list of twelve possible topics.
+• Here’s an example of how you can note your AI usage: I used ChatGPT to generate a list of twelve possible topics.
 I adapted one of these topics for my paper.
 When I finished writing, I asked ChatGPT to review my work and make suggestions about grammar, punctuation, and organization.
 It made twenty-four suggestions.
 I implemented some of these suggestions.

-• if you use AI tools to help you with an assignment, save copies of your interactions with the AI tool.
+• If you use AI tools to help you with an assignment, save copies of your interactions with the AI tool.
 ChatGPT will do this automatically as long as you leave the Chat History & Training setting on.

-• make sure that you understand the limitations/weaknesses of any AI tool that you use.
+• Make sure that you understand the limitations/weaknesses of any AI tool that you use.
 This article summarizes the major limitations of ChatGPT.

 Setting Clear Expectations on Assignments

 Many course and institutional policies around student use of AI tools require students to disclose the role that AI tools played in creating an assignment.
-This might involve a simple declaration in the assignment or footnotes that explains how AI was used.
+This might involve a simple declaration in the assignment or footnotes that explain how AI was used.
 Theresa Senft of Macquarie University has required students to submit full documentation of AI usage on assignments, including the prompts used, information gained, and explanations of how that information was used.
 This task was designed to highlight the importance of documentation in AI usage, considering the numerous examples of AI-generated hallucinations and errors resulting in employment termination.[8]
 This type of exercise has several other benefits—it gives students an opportunity for feedback on their prompting and AI literacy, promotes critical thinking about how AI outputs are adapted and used, and models responsible use of AI tools.

 The image below shows the beginning of Theresa Senft’s AI tools documentation template.
 Click the image to view the full template.